scientific-python/specs/meta-spec-0000.md

 What endorsing a SPEC means exactly may depend on the situation and is discussed in individual the SPECs.
-When appropriate endorsing a SPEC may mean merely that the project has adopted the SPEC itself and encourages other projects to do so as well.
+In some circumstances, endorsing a SPEC may mean merely that the project has adopted the SPEC itself and encourages other projects to do so as well.
 It may mean, for instance, providing infrastructure necessary for downstream projects that would like to adopt a SPEC.